 The Management Structure describes the governing bodies of the project, the decision-making rules and the frequency of project meetings and internal communication within the partners of the consortium.
-This is a relevant aspect for large projects that may involve several different organizations, often located in different regions or countries.
+This is only relevant for large projects that involve several organizations.

 Milestones should be defined.
-Milestones are control points in the project that help to chart progress.
-They may correspond to the completion of a key deliverable, allowing the next phase of the work to begin or be needed at intermediary points.
+Milestones are steps in the project that help to assess the project's progress.
+They can correspond to the moments when a key deliverable will be completed, for example.

 3.3 Consortium as a whole.
-This is where the composition of the team/partners of the consortium is described emphasizing the added value of performing the work together.
+Here the composition of the team/partners of the consortium is described emphasizing the added value of performing the work together.

 3.4 Resources to be committed.
-This is where the budget is detailed.
+Here the budget necessary to do the project is detailed.